Football

 By: Jolenne Woodlee and Kadynce Aguliar

 The Quill staff are delighted to report on our foreign exchange students, Dalighla and Barbare.
-Dalighla is from Germany, and she has some 11 Pleasanton High School so far.
+Dalighla is from Germany, and she had some good things to say about Pleasanton High School so far.
 When discussing Pleasanton High School, Dalighla states, “It’s good, I like it”.
 When asked how she likes her host family, her response was, “ I like my host family”.
 Dalighla also stated,“The first week was hard, but now it’s easy.”
 Overall, she seems to enjoy her stay here in Pleasanton, Texas.

 Barbare, on the other hand, is from Georgia.
 When asking her opinion about culture, her answer was “Like every teenager, it was my dream to get to America, leaving the Washington airport and seeing America through my eyes was very shocking and impressive at the same time.
 The cultural difference is that Americans know time management which is not a big problem in Georgia.”
 We asked Barbare to elaborate about the difference of the culture today, she had a lot of good things to say about it.
-When talking about some of the most challenging things she has faced she stated “One of the difficult barriers is the English language, because American English in America is different from all other English spoken by people in the world.”
+When talking about some of the most challenging things she has faced she stated “One of the difficult barriers is the English language, because American English is different from all other English spoken by people in the world.”

 We are excited to host these delightful students on our campus.
 Make sure to give them a welcoming smile if you meet these two!